top

 Tennessee CBD with less than 0.3% THC is legal in Tennessee and residents may self-administer, so CBD should be allowed.
 Licensed professionals may assist memory care residents in Tennessee with their medications.
 It is important to check with a residence for its policy on CBD.

-Texas CBD with less than 0.3% THC is newly legal in Texas, so check with a residence about its policy.
+Texas CBD with less than 0.3% THC is legal in Texas, but there are state restrictions on administering medications, so check with a residence about its CBD policy before using.
 Residents in Texas memory care probably need help with medication administration, so it’s essential to ask the home about its CBD policy.

 Utah Hemp-derived CBD with less than 0.3% CBD, from a grower and seller registered with the state, is legal in Utah.
 Patients may self-administer, so legally obtained CBD should be allowed.
 There are multiple options for medication management for memory care residents in Utah, including assistance from licensed staff.
 Best to check with a residence for its policy on CBD.